pig-dot-dev/muscle-mem/README.md

 engine("fill the form with name: Jane", params={"name": "Jane"})
 ```

-While recording a trajectory, if any underlying tool calls use an argument that directly matches a top level parameter, the engine will mark it as dynamic in the trajectory with a mapping to the top level parameter key.
+While recording a trajectory, if any underlying tool calls sees an argument that directly matches a top level parameter, the engine will mark it as dynamic and map it to the top level parameter by key.

 The current implementation uses exact string matching on tool args to identify it as originating from a top level parameter.
 It is assumed that all tool args came from an LLM, therefore are string serializeable.